ibm-cloud-docs/cis/managing-for-security.md

 ## Best practice 4: Configure your TLS settings
 {:#best-practice-configure-tls-settings}
-IBM CIS provides some options for encrypting your traffic.
+IBM {{site.data.keyword.cis_short_notm}} provides some options for encrypting your traffic.
 As a reverse proxy, we close TLS connections at our datacenters and open a new TLS connection to your origin server.

 TLS offers four modes of operation:
 * **Off**: TLS is disabled in this mode, it is not recommended.
-* **Client-to-edge**: TLS encrypts traffic from CIS to your clients, but not from CIS to your origin server(s).
+* **Client-to-edge**: TLS encrypts traffic from {{site.data.keyword.cis_short_notm}} to your clients, but not from {{site.data.keyword.cis_short_notm}} to your origin server(s).
-* **End-to-end flexible**: TLS encrypts all traffic; however, you can use a self-signed certificate to secure traffic between CIS and your origin server(s).
+* **End-to-end flexible**: TLS encrypts all traffic; however, you can use a self-signed certificate to secure traffic between {{site.data.keyword.cis_short_notm}} and your origin server(s).
 * **End-to-end CA signed**: TLS encrypts all traffic; you must use a CA-signed certificate.

 For more detail about your TLS options, please refer to [this document](/docs/infrastructure/cis?topic=cis-tls-options).

-IBM CIS allows you to use custom certificates, or you can use a wildcard certificate provisioned for you by CIS.
+IBM {{site.data.keyword.cis_short_notm}} allows you to use custom certificates, or you can use a wildcard certificate provisioned for you by {{site.data.keyword.cis_short_notm}}.

 ### Upload custom certificates
 {:#upload-custom-certs}
 You can upload your custom certificate by clicking **Add Certificate** button and entering your certificate, private key, and bundle method.
 If you upload your own certificate, you gain immediate compatibility with encrypted traffic, and you maintain control over your certificate (for example, an Extended Validation (EV) certificate).
 Remember that you'll be responsible for managing your certificate if you upload a custom certificate.
-For example, IBM CIS won't track the certificate expiration date.
+For example, {{site.data.keyword.cis_short_notm}} won't track the certificate expiration date.

 ![custom-certificate](images/upload-custom-certificate.png)

 ### Order dedicated certificates
 {:#order-dedicated-certs}
-CIS makes managing your certificates easy by offering dedicated certificates.
+{{site.data.keyword.cis_short_notm}} makes managing your certificates easy by offering dedicated certificates.
 You no longer need to generate private keys, create certificate signing requests (CSR), or remember to renew certificates.
 You can order a dedicated certificate by clicking **Add Certificate** button and ordering a wildcard certificate or entering hostnames to order a dedicated custom certificate.
 The type of certificates are:

  * SHA-2/ECDSA signed certificate using P-256 key,
  * SHA-2/RSA signed certificate using RSA 2048-bit key, and
  * SHA-1/RSA signed certificate using RSA 2048-bit key.

-CIS can issue for all TLDs except for `.cu`, `.iq`, `.ir`, `.kp`, `.sd`, `.ss`, and `.ye`.
-CIS manages the expiration date.
+{{site.data.keyword.cis_short_notm}} can issue for all TLDs except for `.cu`, `.iq`, `.ir`, `.kp`, `.sd`, `.ss`, and `.ye`. {{site.data.keyword.cis_short_notm}} manages the expiration date.
 To edit the hostnames on your dedicated custom certificate, you must reorder then delete.
 For example, you order a dedicated custom certificate with the hostname `alpha.yourdomain.com`.
 To add the hostname `beta.yourdomain.com` to your dedicated custom certificate, order another dedicated custom certificate with the hostnames `alpha.yourdomain.com` and `beta.yourdomain.com`.
 Afterwards you _must_ delete the original dedicated custom certificate.

 The first time you order a dedicated certificate Domain Control Validation (DCV) process occurs, which generates a corresponding TXT record.
 If you delete the TXT record, the DCV process happens again when you order another dedicated certificate.
 If you delete a dedicated certificate, the TXT record corresponding to the DCV process is not deleted.
 {:note}